monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 We translate Pact code into a set of constraints for an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) (we used Microsoft's [Z3](https://github.com/Z3Prover/z3)).
 We then ask for a set of inputs that results in a violated invariant or property.
 There are three possible results:

 * The solver returns, having satisfied the constraints.
-This means that there is a set of inputs violating the property / invariant.
+This means that there is a set of inputs violating the property or invariant.
 We display it for the user like in the example.
 * The solver returns and says that the constraints are impossible to satisfy.
-This means that the property / invariant is valid.
+This means that the property or invariant is valid.
 * The solver times out.
-This means that we can't tell whether the property / invariant is valid without waiting for longer.
+This means that we can't tell whether the property or invariant is valid without waiting for longer.
 The search we're asking Z3 to do is decidable, but it's pretty easy to make it take a very long time.
 This hasn't been a real problem for any contracts we've analyzed so far.

 The two most important tools we use are Z3 itself, and the [SBV](http://leventerkok.github.io/sbv/) (SMT Based Verification) library by Levent Erkök, which provides a high-level Haskell interface to SMT solvers.